-In addition to the management of extractive waste, the well site may require environmental permits that also cover the deposit or accumulation of extractive waste in a waste facility.
+In addition to the management of extractive waste, the well site requires an environmental permit that covers the deposit or accumulation of extractive waste in a waste facility.
 The definition of a waste facility is based on the well site having a designated area for the accumulation or deposit of waste subject to certain timescales, depending on the nature and source of the waste.